Crow (comics): Eric

 The protagonist of the original comic book.
 Eric and his fiancée, Shelly, are on their way back from a romantic get-away, when their vehicle breaks down on a deserted road.
 A car full of gang members stops, not to help, but to take advantage of the couple's misfortune.
-They shoot Eric in the head paralysing him while they rape and kill his fiancée in the car, Eric dying hours later in the hospital.
+They shoot Eric in the head paralysing him while they rape and kill his fiancée in the car, while Eric dies hours later in the hospital.
 A year later, resurrected by The Crow, Eric exacts vengeance on the men responsible for their deaths.

 Following the original series, London Night Studios published the six-issue series The Crow/Razor: Kill the Pain (#1-4, #0 and a Finale issue) in 1998, which saw Eric paired with Everette Hartsoe's character, Razor.
 In it Eric is again returned to the land of the living, this time to help Razor fight a demonic gang known as Pain.
-In the end Eric must face the events which led to his death, and the realization that why the reason his soul cannot rest is because he blames himself for being unable to save Shelly.
+In the end Eric must face the events which led to his death, and the realization that his soul cannot rest as he blames himself for being unable to save Shelly.
 A follow-up magazine entitled The Crow/Razor: Nocturnal Masque, featuring artwork of both characters with quotes attributed to each, was also published.

-Eric was also in a 10 issue series by Image Comics which reimagined the plot, adding influences from the film.
+Eric was also in a 10-issue series by Image Comics which reimagined the plot, adding influences from the film.
 Eric and Shelly's lives are cut short when a wrong apartment number leads a gang of drug lords to mistakenly murder them only days before their wedding.
 Now, Eric haunts the city as the Crow, a shadow administering revenge for not only his loss, but for others as well.
 A police officer enlists the aid of the Crow to uncover the truth about the jailed suspect of a murdered 9-year-old girl.
 As the Crow is flushing out information about the murder, he discovers that Shelly's grave has been desecrated and her body has been removed.
 Another vigilante, a Native American named Walker, who communicates with a wolf, begins killing local murderers.